Goldman manager investigated for insider trading role - WSJ

-U.S. federal authorities are investigating David Loeb, a managing director of Goldman Sachs Group Inc (GS.N), as part of an insider trading probe focusing on technology stocks and the company's hedge fund clients, the Wall Street Journal reported on Wednesday, citing people close to the matter.
+Feb 29 U.S. federal authorities are investigating David Loeb, a managing director of Goldman Sachs Group Inc, as part of an insider trading probe focusing on technology stocks and the company's hedge fund clients, the Wall Street Journal reported on Wednesday, citing people close to the matter.

 Loeb, 41, would be the latest Goldman official to be investigated after Rajat Gupta, a former Goldman director, who faces trial in May for insider trading.
 Goldman technology analyst Henry King is also under investigation, the WSJ reported.